StockNews.com Begins Coverage on Union Bankshares (NASDAQ:UNB)

-StockNews.com assumed coverage on shares of Union Bankshares (NASDAQ:UNB – Free Report) in a research note released on Wednesday morning.
+StockNews.com initiated coverage on shares of Union Bankshares (NASDAQ:UNB – Free Report) in a research note published on Thursday morning.
 The brokerage issued a hold rating on the bank’s stock.

-Union Bankshares (NASDAQ:UNB – Get Free Report) last posted its earnings results on Wednesday, July 19th.
-The bank reported $0.60 EPS for the quarter.
-Union Bankshares had a return on equity of 22.98% and a net margin of 21.57%.
-The firm had revenue of $12.10 million for the quarter.
+Union Bankshares (NASDAQ:UNB – Get Free Report) last posted its quarterly earnings data on Wednesday, July 19th.
+The bank reported $0.60 earnings per share (EPS) for the quarter.
+The firm had revenue of $12.10 million during the quarter.
+Union Bankshares had a net margin of 21.57% and a return on equity of 22.98%.

 Union Bankshares Dividend Announcement